 Direct flights to Savannah-Hilton Head International Airport are available from the following cities and airlines.
 Connections to most other major domestic and international cities are available.
 Please note that some services only operate during the peak (spring through fall) tourist season.

-Currently, no direct flights operate between Savannah and any Florida or West Coast airports.
+Currently, no direct flights operate between Savannah and any West Coast airports.

 – Atlanta: Year-round, Delta.